LEARNAcademy/syllabus/tools_and_resources/assessments.md

 - Terminal will say `Switched to a new branch <branch-name>`

 #### Code!
-- Complete all the files in your assessment
+- COMPLETE all the files in your assessment
 - This is a chance for you to learn as well as for the instructors to see your code
 - Leave comments or questions about your code if you want specific feedback